API Endpoint

 latency see overview see overview

-count The count of the query n-gram A non-negative integer
+count The number of occurrences of the query A non-negative integer

 2. Prob of the last token (prob)